verlok/verlok.github.io/_posts/2019-03-01-lazy-load-responsive-images-in-2019-srcset-sizes-more.md

 ### Script inclusion

-We need a library to load the `.lazy` images as they enter the viewport.
-There are more than one libraries to have your images loaded lazily.
-Since November 2014 I've been writing [vanilla-lazyload](http://verlok.github.io/lazyload/)  and I advice to use it because it's blazing fast, versatile, and lightweight as hell (4 kb minified, less than 2 kb gzipped).
+We need a library to load the `.lazy` images as they enter the viewport, and there are a quite a few around.
+Since November 2014 I've been writing [vanilla-lazyload](http://verlok.github.io/lazyload/) which is lightweight as air (4 kb minified, less than 2 kb gzipped), configurable , SEO-friendly, and it also leverages the `IntersectionObserver` browser API so it's blazing fast and jank-free.

 Internet Explorer doesn't support responsive images, but given that only the last version of Internet Explorer (11) stuck around and it has almost disappeared from our radars, I'd suggest NOT to use a responsive images polyfill for it, and just rely on the image specified in the `src` attribute instead.